COURSES

 <IMG src= a busy scene turfin a mandala in bottles complete, view from N

-Here is a cordwood den still in progress at Ixuxu, (www.tallergaia.org) Asturias, Northern Spain.
+Here is a cordwood den at Ixuxu, (www.tallergaia.org) Asturias, Northern Spain.

 building the north wall and door frame of the guest hut at Ixuxu